Treatment of Receding Gums

-Treatment for receding gums, one of the first symptoms of gum disease, varies from non-surgical solutions to a variety of surgery procedures.
 Healthy gums are the Skin of Your Teeth®.
-Receding gums treatment restores healthy gums and helps prevent more serious forms of gum disease that can lead to tooth loss and other health problems.
+Treatment for receding gums, one of the first symptoms of gum disease, may be a non-surgical solution or one of several surgical procedures.
+Treatment for receding gums restores healthy gums and helps prevent more serious forms of gum disease that can lead to tooth loss and other health problems.

 If you are experiencing any of these six symptoms of receding gums, talk to your dentist about the best treatment options.